 Do: Ignore the Behavior

-The only thing you can do is to turn your back to your dog the moment he jumps on you.
+The only thing you should do is to turn your back to your dog the moment he jumps on you.
 This way, you are removing yourself and giving your dog the most boring part of yourself.
-If your dog still jumps on your back, it may be worth it to briefly leave the room until they calm down.
+If your dog still jumps on your back as you have turned away, it may be worth it to briefly leave the room until he has calmed down.